nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_blankProject/setup_Jbatch.rst

 =================== ================================================================================

-Check the operations of the above 3 batch applications and confirm that the blank project has been successfully generated.
+Confirm the communications of the above 3 batch applications and confirm that the blank project has been successfully generated.

 .. _firstStepBatchEEBuild: